-Some reports suggest, potential buyers were almost held under threats of violence, in boiler rooms and until they bought a Timeshare, other loved the idea, embraced it and have enjoyed it ever since.
+Some reports suggest, potential buyers were almost held under threats of violence, in boiler rooms until they bought a timeshare, other loved the idea, embraced it and have enjoyed it ever since.

-Never has their been such an emotive subject as Timeshare Holidaying.
+Never has there been such an emotive subject as timeshare holidaying

 So, has anything changed?

-The concept of timeshare was born in Europe (despite conceptual ownership claims by the U.S).
-Accordingly, the European Timeshare industry is older, has gone through the evolutionary milling, has been the experimental ground and is likely to exist in the future.
+The concept of timeshare was born in Europe (despite conceptual ownership claims by the US).
+Accordingly, the European timeshare industry has gone through the evolutionary milling, has been the experimental ground and is likely to exist in the future.

 When timeshare was sold on mass (between the 70’s through to the 90’s) it attracted much attention.
-Some consumers, legislators and Government authorities retained concerns regarding the number of complaints basked in the benefits Timeshare provided.
-Those in legal circles, thought the product was complex, convoluted and should consumers ever confront the issues complained of, a trible dispute with the industry, might prove interesting litigation.
+Some consumers, legislators and government authorities retained concerns regarding the number of complaints.
+Those in legal circles thought the product was complex, convoluted and should consumers ever confront the issues complained of, a tribal dispute with the industry might prove interesting litigation.

-During the early years, the term timeshare was regarded and sold as ‘worthwhile’ and ‘an investment in the future’ and during the middle years, ‘timeshare’ became synonymous with ‘fraud’, ‘scam’, ‘harassment’, ‘con-artistes’ and ‘mis-selling’ as the voice of the few drowned out the praise of the many.
-In todays climate the mood has swung to I want compensation, ‘double damages’ and terminations.
+During the early years, the term timeshare was regarded and sold as ‘worthwhile’ and ‘an investment in the future’ and during the middle years, ‘timeshare’ became synonymous with ‘fraud’, ‘scam’, ‘harassment’, ‘con artists’ and ‘mis-selling’ as the voice of the few drowned out the praise of the many.
+In today's climate the mood has swung to 'compensation', ‘double damages’ and 'terminations'.

 “A few bad eggs can and have spoiled the omelette”

-During the life cycle of European Timeshare sales, selling practices and related products many in the industry have left and move on.
+During the life cycle of European timeshare sales, selling practices and related products have evolved in places and many in the industry have left and moved on.
 Therefore, in today’s world of timeshare and its selling environment it’s fair to say, sales are stagnant, blighted and the product has gained a bad reputation, a criminal history of mis-selling, upselling, high management fees and scamming.
-This in mind, one can understand why consumers are wary of putting their toe in the timeshare waters.
+This in mind, one can understand why consumers are wary of dipping their toe in the timeshare waters.